 Feedback on more DST–related expressions

 We would like to hear from you!
 If you know of other expressions that relate to daylight saving time, indcluding phrases and expressions used to describe DST start and end dates, let us know.
 You can do this by writing to email@example.com or clicking on the Feedback link at the bottom of the page.

 Note: The terms used in this article may have different meanings depending on the context and reference, but for this article only, these terms refer to the topic of daylight saving time.
-It is also important to note that not all parts of Canada and the USA follow DST.
+Also, not all parts of Canada and the USA follow DST.
 Moreover, whilst autumn is the more common term for fall in the UK, there are UK articles or other media sources using the phrase spring forward together with fall back.